hikogui/hikogui-hello-world/README.md

 ### Install vcpkg

-_Note: currently we require a custom version of vcpkg which includes the port to ttauri_
+_Note: currently we require a custom version of vcpkg which includes the port to hikogui_

 From the "Developer Command Prompt for VS 2019":
 ```no_syntax